AidinYazdi/ELT/server/README.md

-# Einayim L'Torah Newsletter Generator
+# Einayim LaTorah Newsletter Generator

-A web application for generating the Einayim L'Torah weekly newsletter in PDF format.
+A web application for generating the Einayim LaTorah weekly newsletter in PDF format.

 ## Features